-Renewal application requirements and procedures are generally the same as those used during the certificate's original issuance.
+Renewal application requirements and procedures are generally the same as those used during the certificate's original issuance as specified by the program CP.
 DigiCert may refuse to renew a certificate if it cannot verify any rechecked information.
 If an individual is renewing a client certificate and the relevant information has not changed, then DigiCert does not require any additional identity vetting.
 If the Private Key and domain information has not changed, the Subscriber may renew an SSL/TLS server certificate using a previously issued certificate or provided CSR.